hanabi/hanabi.github.io/docs/variant-specific/pink.md

 - *Bubblegum Bluffs* can only be performed on non-pink cards; otherwise, it will look like a *Double Finesse* with one part *Bubblegum Finesse* and one part normal *Finesse*.
 - Note that it is impossible to *3 Bluff* and *Bubblegum Bluff* at the same time.

-### The Bubblegum Wraparound

-- When players violate *Pink Promise* on an unplayable pink card, it usually indicates a *Bubblegum Prompt* or a *Bubblegum Finesse* (with the rank corresponding to the slot number to play).
-- In 4-player and 5-player games, there are only 4 cards in the hand.
-If a player does a *Bubblegum Finesse* with a 5, then that would be nonsensical, since there is no slot 5.
-- Similarly, in a 6-player game, there are only 3 cards in the hand.
-If a player does a *Bubblegum Finesse* with a 4, then that would be nonsensical, since there is no slot 4.
-- In this situation, it should "wraparound" to slot 1, communicating that the first slot is playable.
-- This kind of thing is useful in some edge-case scenarios (e.g. helping satisfy *Good Touch Principle* in variants with a light pink suit).

 ### The Bubblegum Slide

 - If a *Bubblegum Prompt* or a *Bubblegum Finesse* is telling a player to play a card in a slot that has negative pink, then that is nonsensical.